WILDFLOWER HOME PAGE SEARCH BY PLANT NAME FERNS CONTACT US

 Vallecito Creek Trail, September 13, 2010.

 Polystichum lonchitisSori are actually groupings of many individual brown sporangia, each of which encloses numerous spores.
 In Polystichum lonchitis the sori are borne primarily on the middle and upper pinnae.
-The spores within the sori shown at left will ripen and eventually the wind or a tap by a passing animal will send out a cloud of spores.
+(See the second photograph from the top of this page).
+The spores within the sporangia ripen and eventually the wind or a tap by a passing animal sends out a cloud of spores.

 Range map © John Kartesz,